 This Environmental, Social and Governance ("ESG") Report (the "ESG Report") summarises the Group's ESG initiatives, plans, and performances, and demonstrates its commitment to sustainable development.
 The Group adheres to the ESG management principles of sustainable development and is committed to effectively and responsibly handling the ESG affairs of the Group.
-We take ESG as the core part of our business strategy because we believe this is the key to our continued success in the future.
-With the aim to align with the goal of carbon neutralisation of the governments in the Group's operating locations, the Group has set targets to enhance its performance on greenhouse gas ("GHG") emissions, energy efficiency, water consumption and waste management.
+We take ESG as the core part of our business strategies because we believe this is the key to our continued success in the future.
+With the aim to align with the goal of carbon neutralisation of the governments in the Group's operating locations and to fulfil the Group's commitment to environmental protection, the Group has set targets to enhance its performance on greenhouse gas ("GHG") emissions, energy efficiency, water consumption and waste management.
 The Group believes setting ESG-related targets can enhance the Group's commitment to corporate social responsibility and allow the Group's stakeholders to have a clearer understanding of the ESG performance of the Group.
+Different measures and initiatives are implemented at the aims of achieving these targets.